matteofiorini92/LittleFlowers-Spa/README.md

 ### The Strategy Plane

 The goal of this website is to showcase the spa, allowing customers to see what facilities are available, what treatments are offered and who is performing them.
+The owner of the spa wants to increase the visibility and online presence of his business in order to increment its revenue.

 - As a SPA customer, I want to see the different treatments offered, their prices, and send enquiries to the SPA
 - As a SPA customer, I want to know who is going to do the treatment, what's their professional background and what they are specialised in.